 Ayurvedic medicines are used effectively to manage Vitiligo successfully.
 Needless to mention, Ayurveda is an ancient Indian system of medicine used to treat almost all diseases, disorders and infections.
 When you resort to Ayurvedic treatment to cure Vitiligo, the primary target perhaps will be your digestive tract.
 At times, natural and herbal substances tend to be used or applied on the white patches of the skin, which is part of Ayurvedic treatment.
 While this method sounds pretty unusual compared to the other methods of treatment, it is highly recommended because it has been practiced successfully for hundreds of years.

-These herbs work in 3 steps to cure Vitiligo:-
+These herbs work in 3 steps to treat Vitiligo:-

 The first step is to stimulate the pigment cells for repigmentation.
 This can be achieved by giving proper stimulation to pigment cells using the combination of Cassia Fistula, Psorlia Cordifolia and Piper Longum.

-Second step is providing the favourable condition in the skin for better pigmentation.
-Problem with pigment cell is that they are like nerve cells and multiply very slowly. so for better pigmentation, we need to provide a better environment for pigment cells where they can grow quickly, this can be done by using herbs like vitix.
+Second step is providing a favourable condition in the skin for better pigmentation.
+Problem with pigment cells is that they are like nerve cells and multiply very slowly.
+So for better pigmentation, we need to provide a better environment for pigment cells where they can grow quickly, this can be done by using herbs like vitix.

 Back to nature is the only solution to vitiligo treatment and Ayurveda has been proving this for thousands of years.
-For further information and personalised treatment plans, please meet Ayurvedic doctors at Life Line ayurvedic Herbal Clinic.
+For further information and personalized treatment plans, please meet Ayurvedic doctors at Life Line Ayurvedic Herbal Clinic.
+CONTACT

 Disclaimer : Sandeep Kumar and Anupam Vasudeva are not GP, they have Ayurveda medical degree from India where it is considered equal to any other medical degree.
 This qualification is recognized in Australia by vetassess governing body as Complementary Health Therapists.
 Life Line Ayurvedic Herbal Clinic does not claim to cure a disease or terminal illness and does not create any unreasonable expectation of beneficial treatment.
 Ayurvedic medicines and treatments are generally considered to be safe but rarely may be associated with possible adverse reactions in individual cases.
 We recommend seeking urgent medical attention in the case of an adverse reaction.
 This website provides you with information.
 You must contact your Ayurvedic or another health professional before you apply them.
 Read More